 Welcome to the family tree for the Fleishman, Gillis, Joffe, Lederman, Sandman, Seligman, Swartzman and Yachad families.
 To protect you and our families privacy, and to prevent abuse or misuse, you will find public access to information only for the deceased.
 Data relating to the living can only be accessed with a user name and password.
 This can be obtained by registering to the site on this page.
 After registration all of the site's functions will be available and you will also be able to add new data, pictures and edit any errors.
 To receive your user name and password click on 'LOGIN' on the banner above and follow the information in the menu.
 First click 'REQUEST A NEW ACCOUNT' and fill in the form.
-Remember to note your connection to the family.
-I will approve the new account usually within 24 hours.
+Remember to note your connection to the family and include information on names of parents, grandparents, dates of birth, places of origin etc. I will approve the new account usually within a few days.

 Enjoy!
 Jon Seligman